andreaskaempf/adventofcode2021/README.md

     after all folds to yield a dot matrix alphabetic code.
-* **Day 14** (Python): Apply character insertion rules to a sequence of characters, by managing list of possible transitions rather than building up string of characters (otherwise runs out of memory in Part 2).
+* **Day 14** (Python): Apply character insertion rules to a sequence of characters, by managing list of possible transitions rather than building up string of characters (otherwise runs out of memory in Part 2, hard).

 To compile and run a Go program
 * Change into the directory with the program